pacineee/Web-Applications-for-Everybody-Quick-Walk-through/README.md

 # Web-Applications-for-Everybody-Quick-Walk-through
 This Repo is a recap and quick guide (Road Map) to becoming a Web Developer.
 Here We follow up with HTML, CSS, JavaScript on Front-End; PHP on Back-End; and SQL on Database side.

-Thanks in advance for the one who is contributing to this project!
+Contribution to this Repo is much appreciated!

 ### Table of Contents
 Below sections headers is to be used for quick navigation.